dotnsf/nodejsAmazonShop/README.md

 - Login to IBM Cloud at first: http://bluemix.net/

-- Folk this repository into yours, if needed.
+- Folk this repository into yours.

+- Edit manifest.yml name, host, and domain as needed.

 - Click this button to deploy Node.js application server to IBM Cloud: